Pracalit script

-Prachalit is a type of abugida script developed from the Nepalese scripts, which are a part of the family of Brahmic scripts descended from Brahmi script.
-It is used to write Nepal Bhasa, Sanskrit and Pali.
+Prachalit, also known as Newa, Newar, Newari, or Nepāla lipi is a type of abugida script developed from the Nepalese scripts, which are a part of the family of Brahmic scripts descended from Brahmi script.
+It is used to write Nepal Bhasa, Maithili, Sanskrit and Pali.
 Various publications are still published in this script including the Sikkim Herald the bulletin of the Sikkim government (Newari edition).